omidsaraf/Azure-Synapse-Analytics-Project/Readme.md

    - it must be done withing Azure Cost Analysis
    - using Optimised Queries to Read and Write data

-  Note: by end of the project Stop all SQL and Saprk Pools.
+  Note: by end of the project please stop all SQL and Spark Pools.